ltwp/ltwp/surfing.md

 # Surf Lessons

-I'm currently a postdoctoral scholar in coastal hazards at Cal Poly San Luis Obispo (working remotely from the Bay Area).
+I'm currently a postdoctoral scholar in wetland dynamics at the University of California, Berkeley.
 To supplement my income, I'm doing some surf coaching!

 ![Photo of me up-close from the surface of the water, with sun glint in the background and film grain.](http://amphidromic.net/images/wet_selfie.jpg)